tristanlukens/dotfiles/nvim/README.md

 }
 ```

 It is recommended to add your own rules here.
+If you want to add TypeScript rules, specify them with `@typescript/eslint`.
+Getting rid of the [explicit any rule](https://github.com/typescript-eslint/typescript-eslint/blob/main/packages/eslint-plugin/docs/rules/no-explicit-any.md) you would use `@typescript-eslint/no-explicit-any: "off"`.

 Prettier works without any packages on its own, but you do need a `.prettierrc.json` config file.
 To have good ESLint Prettier integration, put `"plugin:prettier/recommended"` inside of the "extends" array in your `.eslintrc.json`.
 Don't forhet the comma after the other element before in the config file.
 If you're file with the default Prettier options, just put and empty json object (`{}`) in there.
 Otherwise, customise it.